 Example 1

-Suppose you manage Facebook Ads campaigns and want to analyze performance within a specific attribution window of 14 days or 28 days.
-With the Smart Refresh feature, you can easily maintain up-to-date data within these windows.
+Suppose you manage Facebook Ads campaigns and want to analyze performance within a 14-day or 28-day attribution window.
+With Smart Refresh, you can keep your data within these attribution windows consistently up to date by refreshing only the relevant recent period, without reprocessing the entire dataset.

 For a 14-day attribution window, set the refresh period to 14 days.
-When you run the query, it will fetch and update data for the last two weeks, aligning with the attribution window.
-The same applies to a 28-day window, where the refresh period is set to 28 days.
+Each time the query runs, it will fetch and update data for the most recent two weeks, ensuring the data stays aligned with the attribution window.

 Example 2

 Imagine you’re managing an e-commerce website and need to track daily sales performance.
-However, running queries for a large dataset spanning several years can be time-consuming.
-Smart Refresh simplifies the process and ensures you focus on the latest data.
+Running queries across several years of data can be slow and inefficient.
+Smart Refresh simplifies this by allowing you to focus on the most recent data, ensuring faster queries and up-to-date insights without repeatedly processing the entire historical dataset.

 By using Smart Refresh in your query, you ensure that your historical data remains intact and up-to-date effortlessly.
 With each query execution, only the data within the defined refresh period will be fetched and refreshed in your spreadsheet.